germanbisurgi/nonameJS/README.md

 myState.preload = function () {
-    // this code will allow you can put load your assets (images, audio, ecc) };
+    // this code will allow you can put load your assets (images, audio, ecc) this.assets.queueImage('stone', 'assets/path/stone.png');

+};

 myState.loading = function () {
-    // this code will be running while the game is loading assets };
+    // this code will be running while the game is loading assets console.log(this.assets.progress)
+};

 myState.create = function () {
-    // this code allows you to create your game objects }
+    // this code allows you to create your entities (game objects) this.myEntitty = this.entities.addImage('stone', 0, 0, 0, 0);
+}

 myState.update = function () {
-    // this code will execute the logic behin your game };
+    // this code will execute the logic behin your game this.myEntitty.move(50, 0);
+};
 ```

 The game class takes a configuration array as parameter.
-If a necessary
+If a required
 configuration property is not given the game will not start and the console will
 warn you.